Ypertex/blog/content/articles/start-up-success-factors-trust-and-loyalty/index.md

 ---

-{{<note class="is-info">}}Like all posts in my blog, this article reflects my personal opinion.
+{{<note>}}Like all posts in my blog, this article reflects my personal opinion.
 I hope I found the right balance by providing value to a broader audience while still respecting the people involved.
 Of course, other ex-EntrePreneurs might maintain different positions on this topic and are welcome to correct any facts that I might have misrepresented.{{</note>}}